 Q: Did you have a mentor when you started your business?
 If so, how did your mentor come into your life?

-Q: If you were to become a mentor for someone who is thinking of start a business, what are some of the advice you can give?
+Q: If you were to become a mentor for someone who is thinking of starting a business, what is some of the advice you can give?

 Q: What are some of the biggest mistakes you’ve made that, in turn, made you and your company stronger than before?
 How did you turn that around?
 What was the most important thing in turning those situations around?